-In view of the never ending jokes and cartoons, I have to wonder how many actually believe that when they die Peter, in his role as heaven's gatekeeper, will meet them at heaven's Pearly Gates.
-It supposedly being Peter's job to ask the person seeking admittance why they should be let in or ensure that their names are registered in the Lord's Book of Life.
+It is more than likely that this verse was the original inspiration for the never ending jokes and cartoons that depict Peter in the role of heaven's gatekeeper it supposedly being Peter's job to ask the person seeking admittance why they should be let in, or ensure that their names are registered in the Lord's Book of Life.

 Although the seed for these ideas originated in the Scriptures, they were put together with a generous dollop of imagination and little regard for accuracy or context.

-For example, Jesus did tell Peter that He would give him "the keys of the kingdom of heaven" (Matthew 16:19).
-However, this did not mean Peter is perpetually standing at heaven's door, but that he would be the first one to preach the gospel to both Jew (Acts 2 - Pentecost) and Gentile (Acts 10 - Cornelius) thus unlocking the door to both groups.
-The idea for the pearly gates probably comes from Revelation 21:21 that describes the twelve gates of the New Jerusalem as being twelve pearls - a description that is certainly not to be understood literally.
+For example, although Jesus did tell Peter that He would give him "the keys of the kingdom of heaven" this did not mean Peter is perpetually standing at heaven's door, but that he would be the first one to preach the gospel to both Jew (Acts 2 - Pentecost) and Gentile (Acts 10 - Cornelius) thus unlocking the door to both groups.
+The idea for the pearly gates probably came from Revelation 21:21 that describes the twelve gates of the New Jerusalem as being twelve pearls - a description that is certainly not to be understood literally.

 I have absolutely no idea where the oft portrayed clouds and harps came from.